dotansimha/graphql-code-generator/website/docs/plugins/typescript-rtk-query.md

 export const { useGetUserByIdQuery } = api;
 ```

-Make sure that this file is referenced from your code so the enhancing is actually taking place - easiest way to do this is to re-export the hooks in this file and import them exclusively from it.
+Make sure that this file is referenced from your code so that the enhanced endpoints are usable.
+The easiest way to do this is to re-export the hooks in this file and import them exclusively from it.

 #### Setting an authentication header after a Mutation

-You can also use this to set a "authentication" header after a login mutation:
+You can also use this to set an "authentication" header after a login mutation:

 ```ts
 import { api as generatedApi } from 'src/app/api/generated';